Frequently Asked Questions

 No. Node rewards depend on network growth, agent adoption, token market conditions, and the operator's own performance metrics.
 The emission schedule is predefined, but the value of $OPRN is determined by the market.
 The Activity Pool only grows if Forge and protocol usage grows.

-US persons are excluded from the token portion of the sale due to regulatory considerations.
-Specific geographic restrictions will be published in the official sale terms at operon.network before launch.
-Purchase of the node NFT may vary by jurisdiction; buyers are responsible for determining their own eligibility under applicable local law.
+Jurisdiction.
+US persons are excluded from the token portion of the sale due to regulatory considerations — $OPRN earned post-TGE cannot accrue to US persons.
+Node NFT purchase may vary by jurisdiction; buyers are responsible for determining their own eligibility under applicable local law.
+Specific country-level restrictions will be published in the official sale terms at operon.network before launch.